 - malformation of sexual organs which makes pregnancy unsuitable

-- fibroids of your womb which makes pregnancy unsuitable
+- fibroids (muscular tumours) of your womb which makes pregnancy unsuitable

 - cyst on your ovaries or enlarged ovaries not due to polycystic ovarian disease

-- primary ovarian failure (a condition wherein a woman’s ovaries stop working normally before age 40)
+- primary ovarian failure (a condition wherein a woman's ovaries stop working normally before the age 40)

 as Urofollitropin may not be suitable for you.

-Do not take this medicine if you are pregnant or planning to have a baby soon.
+Do not use this medicine if you are pregnant.
 If you become pregnant while being treated with this medicine, alert your doctor immediately.
 Urofollitropin may cause harm to your unborn child.
-You must use proven birth control methods while taking this medicine.

 Do not breastfeed while you are being treated with Urofollitropin.